 Inflation of heart islands in the world could have a positive outcome.
 If we believe in the overview effect, the phenomenon experienced by astronauts when seeing Earth from outer space, maybe focusing on the search for the islands shaped like a heart could provide a similar connection with both humanity and our fragile planet.

 Before you start booking flights to the heart islands, remember to treat nature with respect and love, and not just as an expendable background for your short-lived selfie

 Hearts are a universally recognized symbol.
 We are wired to be drawn to them.
-Changing the perspective is all it takes to recognize the beauty around us.
+Changing our perspective is all it takes to recognize the beauty around us.
 Seeing things from different angles can make a true shift in our perception and approach.

 The tourism industry is aware of the potential of exploiting our wiring.
 If we don’t have natural heart islands, we will construct a heart island story.
 If we cannot construct a story, we will construct the islands.
-And if we cannot construct the islands, we will at least construct a heart-shaped boardwalk to our overwater bungalows.
+And if we cannot construct the islands, we will at least construct a heart-shaped boardwalk for our overwater bungalows.

 Is there a real heart-shaped island?
 According to this list, there are at least 24 islands proudly delivering this script.
 Plus ten side roles.
 And seven extras that hope to exit the background, and shine in their own blockbuster movie.

 From the Americas to Asia, from Europe to Australia, heart-shaped islands in the world do not cease to impress.
 But before you start booking flights to the heart islands, remember to treat nature with respect and love, and not just as an expendable background for your short-lived selfie.